 "Ahiru!
 It's almost time to go," Fakir called out.

 Ahiru quacked in response, quacked a farewell to Sagi, and flew over to Fakir.
-Together they set out for the palace while Sagi watched them with a parting gaze.
+Together they set out for the royal residence while Sagi watched them with a parting gaze.

-As they reached the town borders, they noticed that there were more carriages arriving at the town than usual.
-They all had the same sort of fashion: baroque, fancy, and expensive-looking.
+As they reached the town borders, they noticed there were more carriages arriving at the town than usual.
+They all were designed in the same sort of fashion: baroque, fancy, and expensive-looking.

 Ahiru looked a little puzzled.
 She quacked at Fakir inquiringly.

 "What?"
 Fakir gazed around at what she was looking at, and then replied, "Oh, those people.
 They're likely here for the gala that Mytho's holding that we're going to.
-With him being high ranking royalty and all, all sorts of nobility are going to be present at it.
+With him being high ranking royalty, all sorts of nobility are going to be present at it.
 No big surprise."

 Ahiru nodded, and appeared to have her question answered.
 They were silent as they entered the town amongst other stagecoaches.